 Kathy started working with MFMA in September 2012.
-She is also the owner of Simple Harvest Farm Organics in Nerstrand, Minnesota and is an occasional vendor at Riverwalk Market Fair in Northfield.
+She is also the owner of Simple Harvest Farm Organics in Nerstrand, Minnesota and is the volunteer treasurer at Cannon Valley Farmers' Market in Faribault.

 Kathy has spent most of her career in agriculture and brings those connections to MFMA, which has helped MFMA build strong collaborations with diverse groups and has paved the way for successful public policy efforts.

 Kim has been with MFMA since early 2019.
 She is also the coordinator of the Marshall Farmers' Market in Southwest Minnesota.
 As a strong advocate for locally grown whole foods, she loves working with producers and market managers across the state to promote and support their markets.
 Kim has spent most of her career in higher education at colleges and universities across the Midwest.